imadfen/React.js-Checkout-Page/README.md

 # React.js-Checkout-Page

 This is a checkout form app created with React.js using Vite and styled using Tailwind CSS.
-The form is for display only and does not save any data, you just get a success notification on submit.
+The form is for display only and does not send the data, you just get a success notification on submit, and save data in local storage.

 ## Table of Contents